serokell/blog-posts/typed-lambda-calculus/article.md

 ### Typing relations, rules, and systems

 To express such restrictions, we introduce the so-called _typing relation_.
-A typing relation is a relation, in this case meaning a set of pairs, which assigns a _type_ to each and every expression in the language.
+A typing relation is a relation, in this case meaning a set of pairs, which assigns a _type_ to syntactically valid terms.
+Not all syntactically valid terms can have a type assigned to them.
+Hence, we call terms that have a type _well-typed_, and the others _ill-typed_.
+The point of having a type system is to reject ill-typed terms, as those are the ones likely to get "stuck".

 One such individual assignment we'll call _typing judgement_, and will write it separated by a column: $t : T$, read as "term $t$ has type $T$".